mcflurrymuncha/fastroads/README.md

 # Build

-From the repo root, run:
+From the repo root, run these in powershell:

 ```powershell
 .\build.ps1
 ```

-This installs `pyinstaller` if needed and produces a local bundled executable in `dist\fastroads`.
+This installs `pyinstaller` and `pywebview` if needed and produces a local bundled executable in `dist\fastroads`.

 To build a single-file executable instead, run: